Top pick: Fabric online wills

 Different states have different laws around power of attorney, but all require the agent to be at least 18 or older.
 This may go without saying, but the agent must also not be incapacitated.

 However, since you’ll be bestowing very important powers on your agent or agents, it’s necessary to keep some vital points in mind when choosing an attorney-in-fact.

-You can appoint several different agents to act on your behalf.
+You can appoint several agents to act on your behalf.
 Not all of the agents are required to have the same control.
 For example, one could be able to act on your behalf immediately for financial matters, where another one springs into effect if a medical emergency happens.

 When two or more people are appointed agents for the same matters, they must make decisions according to your specifications.
 The two main options are:

 A power of attorney can be a useful tool now and later in life, depending on your needs.
-Business, financial and medical documents and decisions that you wouldn’t otherwise be able to sign or make can be quickly and easily taken care of — just make sure you appoint someone who’s trustworthy as part of your estate planning.
+Business, financial and medical documents and decisions that you wouldn’t otherwise be able to sign or make can be easily taken care of — just make sure you appoint someone who’s trustworthy as part of your estate planning.

 And if you’re worried about what financial legacy you may leave behind, make sure to read our guide on life insurance.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.